Claire Weston Seniors Real Estate Specialist

 Real Estate Broker

 Buying or selling a home is a big decision - you need an experienced Realtor®, to guide you through the process.
-When you work with me, Claire Weston, Broker at Royal LePage Trinity Realty, with offices in Stayner, Wasaga Beach and Collingwood, you can count on personal, attentive, patient service, excellent knowledge of the area, great negotiation skills and expert selling strategies.
+When you work with me, Claire Weston, Broker at Royal LePage Trinity Realty, with offices in Stayner, Wasaga Beach, Collingwood, and the Blue Mountains, you can count on personal, attentive, patient service, excellent knowledge of the area, great negotiation skills and expert selling strategies.
 My Family and I have lived in the Southern Georgian Bay area for the past 32 years and I have been helping Folks buy, sell and invest in Real Estate in Stayner, Creemore, Wasaga Beach Collingwood and surrounding areas for the past 12 years.
 My mission is to empower and educate my clients, through all of the resources at my disposal, with the information they need to make an informed decision on what is considered the biggest investment of their lifetime.
 I will do this in a professional and trustworthy manner, accessible to them, every step of the way!
 Please browse my website and read the informative articles and when you are ready to make your next move to Stayner, Creemore, Collingwood, Wasaga Beach and surrounding areas, contact me to make it happen!
 Remember, helping you is what I do best!

 Did you know?